-- our future economic performance or prospects; - the potential effect on our future performance of certain contingencies; and - assumptions underlying any such statements.
+- our plans, objectives or goals; - our future economic performance or prospects; - the potential effect on our future performance of certain contingencies; and - assumptions underlying any such statements.

 Words such as "believes," "anticipates," "expects," "intends" and "plans" and similar expressions are intended to identify forward-looking statements but are not the exclusive means of identifying such statements.
 We do not intend to update these forward-looking statements except as may be required by applicable securities laws.